ddpalacios/Red-Or-White-Wine/README.md

 We will split the data into 70% training,  15% Development,  15% Tests

-Then we will think about what the most appropriate evoluation metric is for the dataset (Accurazy VS F1).
+Then we will think about what the most appropriate evaluation metric is for the dataset (Accuracy VS F1).

 The Specifics: